Plastic Dreams

-"Plastic Dreams" is the debut single by Dutch producer Jaydee, and is generally considered to be one of the classics of the house music genre (initially released on R&S Records).
+"Plastic Dreams" is the debut single by producers Jaydee, initially released on R&S Records in 1992.
 It was successful in European countries and also achieved success in the US, where it topped the Billboard charts in two different categories.
 American music critic Robert Christgau named it the best single of 1993 in his year-end list for the Pazz & Jop critics poll.

-Song information
+Composition and release

 The song, an instrumental, features a prominent Hammond organ style synthesizer melody played in a jazzy, improvised manner.
 With some versions around ten minutes long, the song is known for giving dancers a good aerobic exercise workout.

 In 1993, "Plastic Dreams" hit number-one on the US Hot Dance Music/Club Play chart.
 The song continues to be remixed and re-released today by many artists, such as David Morales, mostly on unsolicited white labels.
 The track has made the British charts on more than one occasion, first in September 1997 when it reached number 18 and again in January 2004 when it reached number 35.
 In 1993, Epic Records (owned by Sony Music Entertainment) featured the song on the first edition of the compilation Welcome to the Future.
 Shortly after, Epic Records negotiated the acquisition of most rights associated with the song.

 Critical reception

 Ian Dinsmor from AllMusic said, "Considered an undying anthem within club culture, "Plastic Dreams" never fails to bring smiles and yells from dancefloor revelers.
 Recognizable immediately by its droning synth and rolling organ riffs, this track has become a classic late night staple at inner city clubs."
 Larry Flick from Billboard commented, "Robin Albers, the act's mastermind, cooks an appetizing stew of chunky tribal beats and free-form trance keyboard noodling.
 The track gets its edge from an aftertaste of subtle techno spice."
 British magazine Mixmag ranked it number 15 in its "100 Greatest Dance Singles Of All Time" list in 1996.
 Charlie Hall from Music Weeks RM Dance Update commented, "More than 10 minutes of pure trancey groove.
 This is the first classic of '93, the most sexy bass and organ riffs strolling along — totally funky and chilled without losing any momentum or getting ambient.
 It builds and teases but never loses the groove."
 A reviewer from The Network Forty deemed it "a fierce trance track with very sparse vocals..."

-James Hunter from Vibe wrote that "Jaydee's "Plastic Dreams", from Belgium, is a rave instrumental to compete with Herbie Hancock's "Rockit".
+Sherman at the Controls from NME noted, "A cavernous, hollow sound reverberates as a piping Doors-style organ skips in an out for over ten minutes journeying ever deeper, ever darker.
+Quite an incredible fusion and Vibes SOTW.
+Number Two."
+James Hunter from Vibe wrote that the track "is a rave instrumental to compete with Herbie Hancock's "Rockit".
 The Jaydee touch—earthy in the keyboard melody, unstoppable and space-bound in the wave after wave of rhythm tracks—is warm, brave.
 Both "Trance" and "Tribal" mixes excel."
 American music critic Robert Christgau for The Village Voice named it the best single of 1993 in his year-end list for the Pazz & Jop critics poll.